hariprasad12994/rosetree/README.md

 positions in the insertion APIs.
 Refer chapter "Tree iteration" for more details about iterators

+Note that inserting into an empty tree, for example after clearing the container, is an undefined behavior.
+The rationale is that the operation is done on a tree without a root and such an operation makes no sense.

 All insertion operations returns an iterator to the newly inserted node which can be discarded if not required.
 ```c++